 States began experimenting with the primary system, which allowed citizens to elect delegates directly.

-New Hampshire became the state to hold its primaries first.
+New Hampshire became the state that hold its primaries first.

-21 states held their voting sessions on the same day, Super Tuesday.
+21 states held their voting sessions on the same day, which became known as Super Tuesday.
 The number of states varies from election to election, but it remains the day in which the most states select their candidates.
 It is usually held on the second Tuesday of March.

 Both parties informally agreed that Iowa, New Hampshire, Nevada and South Carolina would hold their primaries in February, with all other states coming afterwards, holding theirs between March and June.
-This in order to contrast frontloading: when states schedule their primaries earlier the first four states are forced to anticipate their vote.
+This in order to contrast frontloading: when states schedule their primaries earlier, the first four states are forced to anticipate the vote.
 The parties punish frontloaders by forcing them to give up some of their delegates.